ambrop72/aprinter/README.md

     The speed is automatically limited to not overload the MCU with interrupts.
     However the semantic of F differs somehow from other firmwares; the speed limit is interpreted as euclidean if G1/G0 specifies at least one of X/Y/Z, and as extruder speed limit otherwise.
   * Look-ahead to preserve some speed on corners.
-By default, on AVR, planning takes the previous 3 moves into account.
+By default, on RAMPS1.4, planning takes at least the previous 4 moves into account.
     This can be increased in the configuration, but this also increases the chance of buffer underruns , which cause the print to temporarily pause while the buffer refills.
     Look-ahead is very memory-hungry in its current state.
+  * The planning code implements a "multiple commit" feature which buffers moves and processes them in larger chunks.
+This allows increasing the lookahead count only by allocating more RAM, without an asymptotic increase in CPU usage.
   * Heater control using PID or on-off control.
 The thermistor tables need to be generated with a Python script.
   * Safe temperature range.
 A heater is turned off in case its temperature goes beyound the safe range.
   * Fan control.